sebastian89n/code-learning-hub/algorithms/README.md

 - **Comparison-Based:** It sorts elements by comparing them pairwise and merging the results.
 - **Efficient for Large Datasets:** Merge sort has a consistent `O(n log n)` time complexity for all cases, making it suitable for large datasets.
+- **Not In-Place:** Merge sort is not an in-place sorting algorithm, as it requires additional space proportional to the size of the input array for its merge operation.

 ### When to Use